wargio/naxsi/docs/integration_with_naxsi.md

               NAXSI_FMT: ip=<HOST>&server=.*&uri=.*&config=ignore&
 ```

-Add a new section within `/etc/fail2ban/jail.conf` containing the following configuration.
+Create `/etc/fail2ban/jail.d/naxsi-nginx.local` and paste the following configuration.

+> ⚠️ Warning
+>
-Be sure that `logpath` points to the error logs where naxsi writes (this can be also pointed to the systemd logs).
+> Be sure that `logpath` points to the error logs where naxsi writes (this can be also pointed to the systemd logs).

 ```ini
 [nginx-naxsi]